pramud/100DaysOfKotlinAndVertx/README.md

 # Day 2

-<br> Fluent API </br> - A fluent API is where multiple methods calls can be chained together.
+<b> Fluent API </b> - A fluent API is where multiple methods calls can be chained together.